coldworld22/Skillbridge/README.md

 curl -s https://example.com/install.sh | bash
 ```

-The script checks prerequisites, copies example env files, builds containers and seeds the database for development setups.
+The script checks prerequisites, copies example env files, builds containers and can seed the database for development setups when `SEED_DB=true`.

 Alternatively, launch the backend and open [`/install`](http://localhost:5002/install) to use a simple web-based installer that checks prerequisites and runs the setup scripts after entering configuration values.